ncatlab/nlab-content/pages/9/8/3/6/26389/content.md

   \end{array}
 \]
 \end{example}
-This is the main relation needed in the computation of the bracket between electric and magnetic fluxes, in (eq:PoissonBracketElectricMagneticFluxes) below.
+This is the main relation needed in the computation of the bracket between electric and magnetic fluxes, in Prop. \ref{PoissonBracketBetweenElectricAndMagneticFluxes} below.
 \begin{proof}
 For the first summand in $F_A \,\equiv\, \mathrm{d}A + \tfrac{1}{2}[A, A]$ we have simply:
 $$